- Learn how to move like a Carnaval dancer

 To get there, your guide will lead you through the streets and alleys of the community, a perfect introduction to the cultural importance of this area and its history of expression and resistance through art.
 Along the way, you'll pass spectacular viewpoints, where you can see Guanabara Bay and the Sugar Loaf.

-In the morning you will live the Carnival experience!
-There is nothing more representative of Brazil than the Carnival in Rio de Janeiro, an annual event that attracts people from all over the world.
-During Carnival, colors, music, and costumes parade before the eyes radiating the joy and warmth of the Brazilian people.
+In the morning, you will live the carnival experience!
+There is nothing more representative of Brazil than the Carnaval in Rio de Janeiro, an annual event that attracts people from all over the world.
+During Carnaval, colors, music, and costumes parade before the eyes, radiating the joy and warmth of the Brazilian people.

 Day 4: Corcovado Peak & Christ the Redeemer, Little Africa